Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

-We denote the cardinality of the set $\mathcal{N}^{p,q}_{i,j}, \mathcal{N}^{p,q},\mathcal{N}$ by $N^{p,q}_{i,j}, N^{p,q},N$ respectively.
-At each grid point $\bsx_{i,j,\ell,k}^{p,q}$, we approximate the differential operators $\partial/\partial x$, $\partial/\partial y$ and $\Delta$ by spectral differentiation matrices local to the patch $\Omega_{i,j}^{p,q}$.
-Note that, in this approximation the only non-zero entries are those which lie on the line passing through the point $\bsx_{i,j,\ell,k}^{p,q}$.
-A pictorial illustration of this presented in Figure~\ref{grid}.
-These approximations of derivatives by Chebyshev polynomial not only provide accurate approximations even for large wavenumbers, but also, when used for discretization of (\ref{TP_S})-(\ref{TP_E}), give rise to sparse linear systems---suitable for treatment by sparse linear solvers such as the multifrontal-based direct solver~\cite{davis2004algorithm}.
+Equations for the unknown values of $w_{i,j}(\bsx)$ at the grid points $\bsx=\bsx_{i,j,k,\ell}$ ($1\leq i,j \leq P$, $0\leq k \leq q, 0\leq \ell \leq q$) are obtained by enforcing discrete versions of equations~\eqref{TP_S}, \eqref{TP_T}, and~\eqref{TP_E}, as appropriate, at the discretization points $\bsx_{i,j,k,\ell}$ (see Remark~\ref{sparse_corners}), via approximation of the necessary differential operators $\partial/\partial {\bm{\nu}}_{i,j}$ and $\Delta$ by Chebyshev spectral differentiation matrices local to the relevant patch(es) $\Omega_{i,j}$.
+These Chebyshev-based approximations of derivatives remain accurate even for large wavenumbers, and, when used for discretization of the joint transmission problem (\ref{TP_S})--(\ref{TP_E}), they give rise to a sparse linear systems of the form